 relic that you doubt since this is both an injustice to you and the relic

 After an order is placed, Rumi's Garden takes one week to process it and prepare it for shipping unless otherwise stated in the description of the product.

-After processing your order, we use DH for shipping.
+2. DHL Express: You may choose the option of DHL Express.
+DHL is the safest way to guarantee your order reaches you safely.
 The time it takes to reach the destination depends on where the item is being sent to.
 Furthermore, customs

 may check items so it is always best to expect a waiting time from your

 respective country for items to arrive.
 As soon as we have processed your